– Diane Brown

 In 2006, Mrs. Brown was the single diocesan recipient of the St. Jude the Apostle Award given by the Bishop of the Diocese of St. Petersburg for her “significant contribution [of time and talent] to the entire local Church through her work of establishing and nourishing the House of Prayer and its availability to the people of the diocese.”

-Diane has spoken at many Magnificat Meals, Charismatic Conferences, Rotary meetings, and Conventions throughout the world; has been a guest on several of Mother Angelica’s shows on EWTN and helped host several series on the station.
+Diane has spoken at many Magnificat Meals, Charismatic Conferences, Rotary meetings, and Conventions throughout the world.
+She has been a guest on several of Mother Angelica’s shows on EWTN and helped host several series on the station.

 Diane was born and raised in Louisiana.
-She is the mother of five children, the grandmother of nine and great grandmother of two.
+She is the mother of five children, the grandmother of nine and great grandmother of three.